zihaojoe/zihaojoe.github.io/_posts/2019-09-29-Project 2 Console Based Menu.md

 ---
 layout:     post
-title:      Origin-Project 2 Console Based Menu
+title:      Original-Project 2 Console Based Menu
 subtitle:   The use of csv, collections in python
 date:       2019-09-29
 author:     Joe Zhang